Sebastian Gorka

-Sebastian Lukács Gorka (Gorka Sebestyén Lukács; born October 22, 1970) is a media host and commentator, currently affiliated with Salem Radio Network and NewsMax TV, and a United States government official.
-He served in the first Trump administration as a deputy assistant to the president for seven months, from January until August 2017.
-In the second Trump administration, he has served as a deputy assistant to the president and senior director for counterterrorism since January 2025.
+Sebastian Lukács Gorka (Gorka Sebestyén Lukács; born October 22, 1970) is an American government official who has served as deputy assistant to the president and senior director for counterterrorism at the National Security Council since January 2025, in the second Trump administration.
+He previously served in the first Trump administration as a deputy assistant to the president for seven months, from January until August 2017.

 Gorka was born in the United Kingdom to Hungarian parents, lived in Hungary from 1992 to 2008, and in 2012 became a naturalized American citizen.
-Gorka has written several books and for a variety of publications, is politically conservative and has ties to the alt-right, though he rejects the term and has condemned the alt-right, calling it "bogus" and "a new label for nationalists or irredentist bigots".
+Gorka has written several books and for a variety of publications, and from 2019 to 2025 he hosted the nationally syndicated radio show America First with Sebastian Gorka on the Salem Radio Network.
+He is politically conservative and has ties to the alt-right, though he rejects the term and has condemned the alt-right, calling it "bogus" and "a new label for nationalists or irredentist bigots".

 During his time in the first Trump administration, Gorka gave a series of combative interviews with the press in which he defended the administration's positions on national security and foreign policy.
 Various national security scholars in academic and policymaking circles have characterized Gorka as fringe.
-Some critics have challenged his academic credentials, his views on Islam and radicalization, and his motives for identifying with the Order of Vitéz and supporting Magyar Gárda, a paramilitary organization banned by the European Union.
+Some critics have challenged his academic credentials, his views on Islam and radicalization, and his motives for identifying with the Order of Vitéz and supporting Magyar Gárda, a Hungarian paramilitary organization banned in Hungary in 2009.